asalexanderlee/bootcamp-4/README.md

 Morning folks!
 This morning we are going to learn how to send emails, setup cron jobs, and secure our API.
 Then, we'll do a warm up exercise to prime us for React and Redux.

+Before you start, copy all your valid code from Bootcamp-3 into this repo.

 Friendly note: As you're getting more comfortable with Javascript and Express, your instructions will be come less and less specific.
 Lean in!

 ## Breakouts